mosscoder/mpg-horses/README.md

 ### Ground Truth Collection
 Ground truth data is collected using Emlid GNSS rovers in a global coordinate system (WGS84/EPSG:4326).
 Field technicians use the rovers to record precise locations of horse piles during ground surveys.
 This data serves as the reference dataset for training and validating detection models.

+The Emlid rovers record coordinates in latitude and longitude format (WGS84).
+While the output includes fields for Easting and Northing, these are not used and are marked as NA in the data.
+The primary spatial coordinates used for all analyses are latitude and longitude.

+#### Absence Data Collection
+The absence dataset consists of locations where field technicians confirmed no horse piles were present.
+These points do not include start datetime information.